artifex404/new-wp/README.md

 # new-wp
 Downloads and installs a local WordPress.
 Asks interactively on command line for required configuration settings.

-Initial configuration is setup to work the latest MAMP Pro installation on a Mac OS X 10.11.
+Default configuration file is setupup to work with the latest MAMP Pro on a Mac OS X 10.11.

 ## Requirements